Download a printable copy of this fact sheet here.

 Occupational therapy is the only spending category that has been shown to reduce hospital readmissions (Rogers, Bai, Lavin, & Anderson, 2016), through facilitating early mobilization, restoring function, preventing further decline, and coordinating care, including transition and discharge planning.

 A HOLISTIC VIEW OF RECOVERY

-- A systematic process of client-centered evaluation, intervention, and task modification to facilitate progress toward performance-based goals (AOTA, 2008).
-This begins with identifying activities that the client needs and/or wants to do, and the abilities or barriers to participating in those activities.
+- Client-centered evaluation, intervention, and task modification to facilitate progress toward performance-based goals.
+This begins with identifying what the client needs and wants to do, and the supports or barriers to participating in those activities.

-- Analysis of pre-hospitalization roles and the patient’s likelihood of resuming them.
-Factors such as discharge destination, the potential need for adaptive equipment or modifications for safety and driving, and/or community mobility needs are addressed.
+- An analysis of pre-hospitalization roles and the patient’s likelihood of resuming them.
+Factors such as discharge destination, the potential need for adaptive equipment or modifications for safety and driving, and/or community mobility support are addressed.

 HOW OCCUPATIONAL THERAPY COMPLEMENTS SPECIALTY SERVICES IN ACUTE CARE

 - Evaluate the need for splints and positioning devices to preserve joint integrity and protect skin from breakdown due to prolonged pressure.

 - Perform bedside evaluations to determine safety in eating and swallowing, and make recommendations for diet and liquid consistencies.